redkanoon/embedded-view-card/README.md

 Feel free to submit pull requests and suggestions.
 Ideas for improvement:

-- Add support for multi-dashboard embedding
+- Add safe recursive loop detection
+- Add mode "internal" where the embedded view could be changed with actions

 ---